zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

        c.
 Enter `VBStudioCompartment` as the Name, add a description (for example, `VBStudioCompartment for workshop`), and leave the Parent Compartment set to the default root compartment.
 Click **Create Compartment**.
        ![](./images/oci_compartments_create_details.png)

-3. Create a local user to access the compartment you've created.
+2. Create a local user to access the compartment you've created:

       a.
 In the navigation menu, select **Identity & Security**, then under **Identity**, select **Users**.
       ![](./images/oci_users.png)